 Pisgah High School has been a U.S. News and World Report National Bronze Level School for the last three years.
-In 2012, PHS had the highest percentage of students scoring proficient or advanced on the English II Subject Area Test.
-Further, we were ranked 17th nationally for our computer access per student, ranked by U.S. News and World Report in 2010-2011 as having some of the “Most Connected Classrooms.”
+In the Spring of 2014, Mississippi State University (PREPS) presented Pisgah High two "Value-Added" awards for excelling on the MCT2 and SATP2 state test in 2013.
 The Mississippi Department of Education named PHS a Distinguished Title I School in 2010, as well as giving PHS a Star school rating that same year.

 Outside of the core curriculum offered in English, math, social studies, and science, PHS students are offered courses in art, agriculture, music, foreign language, business, and technology.